For week #36 of my 2018 challenge to try one new whole-food plant-based (WFPB) recipe each week, I created this WFPB version of cheesy potato soup.

 Of course it was an instant hit.
 I mean, how can these ingredients not be delicious?

 The challenge was to make a healthier, entirely plant-based version of this soup.
-And I’m happy to say that I did it! :)
+And I’m happy to say that I succeeded! :)

 What I like about this recipe (besides the fact that it's healthy):